-In 2004, Daniel Tammet gained a lot of public attention when he recited the mathematical constant Pi (3.141…) from memory to 22,414 decimal places in 5 hours, 9 minutes, without error.
+In 2004, Daniel Tammet gained a lot of public attention when he recited the mathematical constant Pi (3.141…) from memory to 22,414 decimal places in five hours, nine minutes, without error.
 The recitation took place at the Museum of the History of Science in Oxford and set a European record.

 He was diagnosed with high-functioning autistic savant syndrome that same year, as he is able to perform a number of complex mental tasks, and learn at the rate another “normal” mind could not.

 This is common among “autistic” people, and Daniel emphasizes himself that the differences between savant and non-savant minds have been exaggerated by the medical industry.
-According to him, his astonishing abilities are not the result of a genetic quirk, but are rather the results of a highly rich and complex associative form of thinking and imagination.
-According to him, autistic thought is an extreme variation of a kind of thinking that all of us do, from daydreaming to the use of puns and metaphors. (source)
+According to him, his astonishing abilities are not the result of a genetic quirk, but rather a highly rich and complex associative form of thinking and imagination.
+In fact, he argues that autistic thought is an extreme variation of a kind of thinking that all of us do, from daydreaming to using puns and metaphors. (source)